sjednac/aws-ssh-sync/README.md

 ## Features

 * Connect to one or more regions at once.
 * Name hosts using tags or instance ids.
-Index name duplicates (e.g. autoscaling groups) using instance launch time.
+Index name duplicates (e.g. in autoscaling groups) using instance launch time order.
+* Use public or private IPs.
 * Skip strict host checking, if needed (e.g. internal autoscaling groups).
 * Write to `stdout` or a [master file with config-key substitution](#file-output).
 Useful for working with tools, that don't support the `Include` directive.